 12. Yoto Player

-Final Thoughts on Developing Healthy Sleep Solutions for Kids
+Final Thoughts on Back-to-School Healthy Sleep Solutions

 Sometimes kids have trouble falling asleep even when conditions all seem to be right.
 If you notice your child’s sleep struggles happening more regularly, keeping a sleep diary can help you uncover the causes of your child’s sleep problems.
 A sleep diary will be especially helpful if you plan to talk to your child’s doctor about your concerns.